Saturday, July 17, 2021

 Old traditional wooden boat

 Scotia Landing Dock is located at Freedom Park.
-It is lovely.
-The park is enormous and very popular with locals.
-Our waterway guide indicated it was a free dock but we paid $20 dockage and an additional $10 for electric.
-There is a self pay box so we filled out the paperwork then walked up to deposit our payment.
+It is enormous and very popular with locals.
+Our waterway guide indicated the dock was free but a sign told us it cost $20 for dockage plus an additional $10 for electric.
+We filled out the paperwork then walked up to deposit our payment in the self-pay box.
 A small boy was climbing along the park wall and came up to where Dave was sitting.
 In a sweet, friendly, four year old voice he said, "Hello old man!"
 We all got a good laugh over that!

-We took a walk through town and found Jumpin Jack's, a drive in eatery next to the park.
-It was packed with a long line of hungry patrons.
-Sue asked a man in the park if the food was good, he said it was.
+We took a walk through town and passed Jumpin Jack's, a drive in eatery next to the park.
+It was packed with a long snaking line of hungry patrons.
+Sue asked a man in the park if the food was good, he nodded in affirmation.
 On our way back to the docks we stopped for dinner and desert.
-It was great!
-The line never got shorter but it moved quickly!
-We were delighted with this night away from our boats.
+The food was great!
+The line never got shorter but it moved surprisingly fast!
+We sat at picnic tables enjoying our dinner after a long first day on the Erie Canal.

 Mystic and Osimo at Scotia Docks